harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 ### Configure Change Failure Rate reporting

-To enable Change Failure Rate reporting in SEI, you must set up a workflow profile, and then add the Change Failure Rate widget to a dashboard.
+To enable Change Failure Rate reporting in SEI, you must set up a workflow profile, and then add the Change Failure Rate widget to Insights.

 1. Go to **Settings** and select **Workflow Profiles**.